Our notes app needs to handle user accounts and authentication in a secure and reliable way. To do this we are going to use Amazon Cognito.

 Now that the User Pool is created.
 Take a note of the Pool Id and Pool ARN which will be required later.

-Enter App name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app.
+Enter App client name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app client.

 - Enable sign-in API for server-based authentication: required by AWS CLI when managing the pool users via command line interface.
 We will be creating a test user through command line interface in the next chapter.